Travel guide from the daily life. Inabe - Journey into life.

 • inabeʼs Shop (in Nigiwai-no-mori)

-A select store introducing the charms and products of the town.
-The shop offers specialty products such as buckwheat noodles and tea, seasonal baked sweets made in cooperation with local stores, and daily life tools made from local wood.
+A specialty store introducing the charms and products of the town.
+The shop offers products such as buckwheat noodles and tea, seasonal baked sweets in collaboration with other local stores, and a display of everyday items made from local lumber.

 Address